donlelek/custom-wmail/README.md

 # custom-wmail
-Custom Gmail CSS for Wmail
+A custom Gmail CSS for Wmail

+Taking advantage of the posibility to add a [custom CSS](https://github.com/Thomas101/wmail-user-scripts) to control your Gmail/Inbox looks in Wmail.